-Note: W refers to the articles or handouts posted on the OWL website, listed below; EB = Einstein for Beginners, N = Einstein for Everyone by John Norton (Online course text; numbers refer to chapters or section numbers).
+Note: W refers to the articles or handouts posted on the OWL website, listed below; G = Special Relativity: A First Encounter; EB = Einstein for Beginners; N = Einstein for Everyone by John Norton (online course text).
+Numbers refer to chapters or section numbers.

-Materials posted in OWL
+Materials posted on OWL